patchew-project/qemu/docs/system/i386/microvm.rst

 - IOAPIC (with kernel-irqchip=split by default)
 - kvmclock (if using KVM)
 - fw_cfg
-- Up to eight virtio-mmio devices (configured by the user)
+- Up to 24 virtio-mmio devices (configured by the user).
+- PCIe devices (optional).
+- USB devices (optional).

 Limitations